yogeshrao05/DL-Image-Classifier-using-CNN/README.md

-# Convolutional Deep Neural Network for Image Classification
+# DL-Convolutional Deep Neural Network for Image Classification

 ## AIM
 To develop a convolutional neural network (CNN) classification model for the given dataset.